m-beau/NeuroPyxels/README.md

 ## 🔍️ Documentation:

-Npyx works with the data formatting employed by [SpikeGLX](https://billkarsh.github.io/SpikeGLX/) and [OpenEphys](https://open-ephys.org/neuropixels) (binary data and meta data) used in combination with [Kilosort](https://github.com/MouseLand/Kilosort) or [SpyKING CIRCUS](https://spyking-circus.readthedocs.io/en/latest/) and [Phy](https://phy.readthedocs.io/en/latest/) ([after conversion for the phy gui](https://spyking-circus.readthedocs.io/en/latest/GUI/launching.html), results stored in `path/mydata/mydata.GUI`). **Any dataset compatible with phy can also be analyzed with npyx, in essence.**
+Npyx works with the data formatting employed by [SpikeGLX](https://billkarsh.github.io/SpikeGLX/) and [OpenEphys](https://open-ephys.org/neuropixels) (binary data and meta data) used in combination with [Phy](https://phy.readthedocs.io/en/latest/)-compatible spike-sorters ([Kilosort](https://github.com/MouseLand/Kilosort), [SpyKING CIRCUS](https://spyking-circus.readthedocs.io/en/latest/)...). <span style="color:pink">**Any dataset compatible with phy can also be analyzed with npyx, in essence.**</span>

-### Organization
+### Design philosophy

+- Memoization

-<ins>Npyx is fast because it never computes the same thing twice</ins> - in the background, it saves most relevant outputs (spike trains, waveforms, correlograms...) at **npix_dataset/npyxMemory**, from where they are simply reloaded if called again.
-An important parameter controlling this behaviour is **`again`** (boolean), by default set to False: if True, the function will recompute the output rather than loading it from npyxMemory.
+  <ins>Npyx is fast because it rarely computes the same thing twice by relying heavily on caching</ins> - in the background, it saves most relevant outputs (spike trains, waveforms, correlograms...) at **npix_dataset/npyxMemory**, from where they are simply reloaded if called again.

+  An important argument controlling this behaviour is **`again`** (boolean), by default set to False: if True, most npyx functions will recompute their output rather than loading it from npyxMemory.
 This is important to be aware of this behaviour, as it can lead to mind boggling bugs.
-For instance, if you load the train of unit then re-spikesort your dataset, e.g. you split unit 56 in 504 and 505, the train of the old unit 56 will still exist at kilosort_dataset/npyxMemory and you will be able to load it even though the unit is gone!
+For instance, if you load a spike train then re-curate your dataset, e.g. by splitting unit 56 into 504 and 505, the train of the old 'unit 56' will still exist at kilosort_dataset/npyxMemory and you will remain able to load it even though the unit is gone!

+- Ubiquitous arguments

   Most npyx functions take at least one input: **`dp`**, which is the path to your Neuropixels-phy dataset.
 You can find a [full description of the structure of such datasets](https://phy.readthedocs.io/en/latest/sorting_user_guide/#installation) on the phy documentation.

   Other typical parameters are: **`verbose`** (whether to print a bunch of informative messages, useful when debugging), **`saveFig`** (boolean) and **`saveDir`** (whether to save the figure in saveDir for plotting functions).

   Importantly, **`dp`** can also be the path to a **merged dataset**, generated with `npyx.merge_datasets()` - <ins>every function will run as smoothly on merged datasets as on any regular dataset</ins>.
 See below for more details.

+- Minimal and modular reliance of spike-sorter output

-More precisely, every function requires the files `myrecording.ap.meta`/`myrecording.oebin` (metadata from SpikeGLX/OpenEphys), `params.py`, `spike_times.npy` and `spike_clusters.npy`.
+  Every function requires the files `myrecording.ap.meta`/`myrecording.oebin` (metadata from SpikeGLX/OpenEphys), `params.py`, `spike_times.npy` and `spike_clusters.npy`.

   If you have started spike sorting, `cluster_groups.tsv` will also be required obviously (will be created filled with 'unsorted' groups if none is found).

-Then particular functions will require particular files: loading waveforms with `npyx.spk_wvf.wvf` or extracting your sync channel with `npyx.io.get_npix_sync` require the raw data `myrecording.ap.bin`, `npyx.spk_wvf.templates` the files `templates.npy` and `spike_templates.npy`, and so on.
+  Then, specific functions will require specific files: loading waveforms with `npyx.spk_wvf.wvf` or extracting your sync channel with `npyx.io.get_npix_sync` require the raw data `myrecording.ap.bin`, `npyx.spk_wvf.templates` the files `templates.npy` and `spike_templates.npy`, and so on.
 This allows you to only transfer the strictly necassary files for your use case from a machine to the next: for instance, if you only want to make behavioural analysis of spike trains but do not care about the waveforms, you can run `get_npix_sync` on a first machine (which will generate a `sync_chan` folder containing extracted onsets/offsets from the sync channel(s)), then exclusively transfer the `dataset/sync_chan/` folder along with `spike_times.npy` and `spike_clusters.npy` (all very light files) on another computer and analyze your data there seemlessly.

-DISCLAIMER: some parts of the code are experimental - use at your own risk!

 ### Directory structure